Ministry-for-Primary-Industries/FarmEmissionsModel/FEM_equations.md

 This prepares farm data inputs on:

--   Milk yield from L/herd to kg/animal
+-   Milk Yield from L/herd to kg/animal

 -   Milk solids content from kg/herd to percentage terms \[on a mass:mass percentage basis, consistent with the academic literature